catay7818/KubernetesFluxHack/003 ACR Workflow/003 ACR workflow.md

     Replace `$subscriptionId` with your subscription ID, `$resourceGroupName` with your resource group name, and `$assigneeObjectId` with the generated `assignee-object-id`.

-7. Rename `credential.sample.json` to `credential.json`, and replace the following values:

-    1. name: `"ANYNAME"`
-    2. subject: `"repo:<username>/KubernetesFluxHack:ref:refs/heads/main"`

-    and then run the folowing:

-    `az ad app federated-credential create --id <APPLICATION-OBJECT-ID> --parameters credential.json`

-    To give the app federated credentials.
-If this doesn't work, we can also run this in Azure portal.
+7. We will use the Azure portal to give the app federated ID credentials.

 8. We need to give the application access to ACR.
 In Portal, go to `App Registrations`, and copy the Application ID.
 Then run the following: